hp2304/Digital-Image-Processing/Run_length_Encoding/readme.md

 ---
 ### Note
 * Though we don't need to provide image dimensions in decode (intuitive), but the way I am writing raw images in C, I need to specify it's dimensions.
-But there's always a workaround you can change it, if you like (being lazy).
+But there's always a workaround, you can change it, if you like (being lazy).
 ---